SAP-archive/BUILD/README.md

 3. Build and Run

-#### To include another Norman module on the Server e.g. the Login module:
+#### To include another Norman module on the Server e.g. the Auth module:

 1. `npm install norman-auth-server`